Let me guess. You want to lose weight, right? Cool.

 The main reason your body stores fat is so there will be a backup fuel source available to burn to provide the energy needed to keep you alive in case a situation ever arises where you don’t have access to food and your survival may be in jeopardy.

 Meaning, your body stores fat for the specific purpose of burning it when you’re “not eating enough” (aka… in a consistent caloric deficit).

 Which means burning fat while in a deficit IS the survival mechanism.

 Not the other way around.

 Proof #3: TV Shows

 Survivor is one good example, but I prefer something called Naked And Afraid.

 If you don’t know what it is, it’s basically a more hardcore version of Survivor.
 Two people (a man and a woman) get dropped in some hard-to-survive remote location with little to no supplies (or clothes) and have to survive there for 21 days with no help of any kind (although producers eventually step in when it looks like someone might die… how nice!).

-And most of the time in the episodes I’ve seen, they have a CRAZY hard time catching/killing/cooking things and spend most of the 21 days not eating anything whatsoever and complaining about how they are in desperate need of food.
+And most of the time, they struggle to make that happen and spend the majority of the 21 days barely eating anything while complaining about how they are in desperate need of food.

 With me so far?
 Cool.